-Since I can’t get my veggie burger fix from the restaurant, I attempted to created a version at home and I think it’s pretty darn close.
+Since I don’t head to Local as often these days now that I’m a mom, I attempted to created a version at home and I think it’s pretty darn close.
 This is the perfect meal to cook for your plant-based friends or family because these burgers are vegetarian and gluten-free.
 There is also a vegan option below and notes about gluten-free adjustments noted as well!
-In fact, wven meat eaters, my husband included, love these.
+In fact, even meat eaters, my husband included, love these.
 The burgers also freeze beautifully which makes weekday lunches or dinners a breeze.

 So let’s hop to the recipe, shall we?

 Not only is this Sweet Potato Black Bean Veggie Burgers Recipe delicious but it’s super healthy for you, too.
 In addition, there is just something about the combination of black beans and sweet potatoes that make a really yummy meal.